-Uddeholm Sleipner steel is tool steel well suited for knife manufacture.
-The steel is heat-treated according to normal procedures.
+Uddeholm Sleipner steel is a new-generation D2 tool steel well suited for knife manufacture.
 Once hardened, Sleipner steel offers good edge retention and is easy to sharpen, even in the field.
 The addition of almost 8% chromium offers better stain resistance in comparison to other carbon steels (although it should be pointed out that it is not stainless steel, and is not resistant to staining or corrosion).

 C 0.9%, Si 0.9%, Mn 0.5%, Cr 7.8%, Mo 2.50%, V 0.5% (average %)

 Böhler Tool Steel K720 (O2) is a very tough and strong oil-hardened high-carbon tool steel.
 The focus of the steel is toughness and edge stability.
 The chemical composition allows it to be hardened to a high degree whilst maintaining ductility and toughness.
 This means the blade holds its edge for longer at the same time as it is resistant to chipping and cracking under heavy use.
 This steel also has a very fine structure making it easy to sharpen and achieve a razor-sharp edge with.
 Whilst easy to sharpen, the low chromium content means it will tarnish if left wet and it must therefore be wiped after use and protected by oil or wax when put away for storage if you want to avoid tarnish building up.